OpenTOSCA/opentosca-vintner/docs/docs/contributing/setup.md

----
-title: Environment
----

-# Working Environment
+# Setup

-We use the following working environment during development.
+We use the following setup as working environment during development.

 ## Node.js